aimi-bonn/Deeplasia/README.md

 &nbsp; &nbsp; [![License: CC BY-NC 4.0](https://img.shields.io/badge/License-CC%20BY--NC%204.0-lightgrey.svg)](http://creativecommons.org/licenses/by-nc/4.0/)

 ### [Deep learning for bone age assessment validated on skeletal dysplasias](https://doi.org/10.1007/s00247-023-05789-1)
 This repository contains the official code for [*Deeplasia*](deeplasia.de).
-We uses a simple, prior-free deep learning approach to assert generalizability to unseen and uncommon bone shapes.
+We use a simple, prior-free deep learning approach to assert generalizability to unseen and uncommon bone shapes.

 The models were trained on the [RSNA Pediatric Bone Age Dataset](https://www.kaggle.com/datasets/kmader/rsna-bone-age).
 The dataset contains ca. 14,200 images of the hands and wrists of children, with ages ranging from 0 to 18 years.